BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/5-tuning.md

 A *tuning system* is the system used to define which tones, or pitches, to use when playing music.
 In other words, it is the choice of number and spacing of frequency values used.

-*Just intonation* or *pure intonation* is *tuning system* where intervals are whole number ratios of frequencies.
+*Just intonation* or *pure intonation* is a *tuning system* where intervals are whole number ratios of frequencies.
 One example is the [Pythagorean tuning system](sec-p-tuning).

-However, in Western musical practice, instruments are rarely tuned using only pure intervals -- the desire for different keys have identical intervals makes this impractical.
+However, in Western musical practice, instruments are rarely tuned using only pure intervals -- the desire for different keys to have identical intervals makes this impractical.
 The [equal temperament system](sec-tet-tuning) is mostly used in Western music.

 (sec-p-tuning)=